 Capital Advances are classified as non-current.
+Deferred tax assets / liabilities are classified as non-current.

-Deferred tax assets / liabilities are classified as non-current.C.
-Significant Accounting Policies
+C. Material Accounting Policy information

-A summary of the significant accounting policies applied in the preparation of the financial statements are as given below.
+A summary of the material accounting policies applied in the preparation of the financial statements are as given below.
 These accounting policies have been applied consistently to all periods presented in the financial statements.